POLITICAL SCIENCE AND INTERNATIONAL RELATIONS

 tendencies and regional aspirations; inter-state disputes.

-and public sector; Green Revolution, land reforms and agrarian relations; liberalization and
+public sector; Green Revolution, land reforms and agrarian relations; liberalization and economic reforms.

 9. Caste, Religion and Ethnicity in Indian Politics.

-Patterns of coalition politics; Pressure groups, trends in electoral behaviour; changing socioeconomic
+of coalition politics; Pressure groups, trends in electoral behaviour; changing socio-economic profile of

 Comparative Politics and International Relations